pimutils/todoman/README.md

 LICENCE
 -------

 Todoman is licensed under the MIT licence.
-See LICENCE.md for details.
+See LICENCE for details.